devares/BT-KAT-OWI/README.md

 Uniform federal catalog of facts (status: 01.03.2007)](https://fragdenstaat.de/anfrage/alle-versionen-und-unterlagen-des-bundeseinheitlichen-tatbestandskatalogs/595927/anhang/SatzbeschreibungBETBK-gltigab010307__konvertiert.pdf)

 # Query the data
-When you click the _"Update All"_ button, current data is downloaded from the website: https://www.kba.de/DE/Themen/ZentraleRegister/FAER/BT_KAT_OWI/bet_datenbank_01072022_text.asc?__blob=publicationFile, which data is filtered out and converted.
+When you click the _"Update All"_ button, current data is downloaded from the website: https://www.kba.de/DE/Themen/ZentraleRegister/FAER/BT_KAT_OWI/bet_datenbank_01072022_text.asc?__blob=publicationFile and converted.

 Currently the file name is _"bet_database_01072022_text"_ which will surely change in the future.
 When that happens, the query will no longer work.
 In this case, this must be taken into account in the link.